MQ37/nosql/README.txt

 NOSQL Webapp
 ============

- Simple webapp for delivery drivers and orders management
+ Simple webapp for delivery driver and order management

 How to run
 ==========